CIS Accountant Norfolk2025-11-03T14:07:46+00:00

 • Business Tests: They must pass certain business tests, such as having a bank account and appropriate insurance.

-• Turnover Test: They must meet a turnover test, which varies depending on whether they are a sole trader, partnership, or limited company.
+• Turnover Test: They must meet a turnover test, which varies depending on whether they are a sole trader, a partnership, or a limited company.

-The turnover test is exclusive of VAT and materials.
+The turnover test excludes VAT and materials.
 It is as follows:

 • £30,000 or more for sole traders